Have you ever heard someone say that eating a vegan diet can help with your Crohn’s / Colitis symptoms?

 Most of the people who sing the praises of veganism are bias because they are doing it for ethical or religious reasons.

-Those who aren’t, and have seen benefits in their health by following a vegan diet have normally seen those benefits because by moving to a vegan lifestyle they have cut a lot of poor quality foods out of their diet.
-It might be poor quality meats, gluten, dairy, etc.
+Those who aren’t, and have seen benefits in their health by following a vegan diet, have normally seen those benefits because by moving to a vegan lifestyle they have cut a lot of poor quality foods out of their diet.
+It might be poor quality meats, gluten, dairy, etc, or just the fact they are eating more vegetables (which are critical for overall health).

-Its great that they feel better by doing this but that’s not to say they wouldn’t feel even better if they had some GOOD QUALITY meat of fish added in.
+Its great that they feel better by doing this but that’s not to say they wouldn’t feel even better if they had some GOOD QUALITY meat or fish added in.

 Everyone has a requirement for a certain amount of protein in their diet…